TobiOlajumoke/Poshem_AzureDevOps_Project/project-1.md

 ## Task 7
-Set the Terraform Backends and Provider and Provision an Azure App Service Plan
+Set the Terraform Backends and Provider and Provision :
-An Azure App Service,
+- An Azure App Service Plan and an Azure App Service
-An Azure App Service for container,
+- An Azure App Service for container,
-Azure Container Registry,
+- Azure Container Registry,
-Azure Container instance and
+- Azure Container instance
-Azure Kubernetes Service
+- Azure Kubernetes Service